Cholinergic Profiles In The Goettingen Miniature Pig (Sus Scrofa Domesticus) Brain

 Digital Object Identifier (DOI)

 Mahady, Laura J.; Perez, Sylvia E.; Emerich, Dwaine F.; Wahlberg, Lars U.; and Mufson, Elliott J., "Cholinergic Profiles In The Goettingen Miniature Pig (Sus Scrofa Domesticus) Brain" (2017).
-Neurobiology.
+Translational Neuroscience.
 312.